 I know, it’s like WHAAAT?
 I’m a stylist.
 No new clothes?
 It’s like being a vegan butcher.
 Do those even exist?

-This means a new season has come (happy summer!), and I bought not one new pair of platform sandals, no printed summer-y dresses, not even a lightweight, drapey tee.
+That summer, I bought not one new pair of platform sandals, no printed summer-y dresses, not even a lightweight, drapey tee.
 NOTHING!

 What You Can Learn From A More Minimal Wardrobe